Woolverine94/biniou/README.md

   - 64bit CPU
   - 8GB RAM
   - Storage requirements :
-    - for Linux : at least 20GB for installation without models.
+    - for GNU/Linux : at least 20GB for installation without models.
     - for Windows : at least 30GB for installation without models.
     - for macOS : at least ??GB for installation without models.
   - Storage type : SSD (HDD has not been tested)